Clout (band)

-Clout was, originally, an all-female South African rock group formed in Johannesburg in 1977, best known for their hit single, "Substitute".
-Later in their career, the group included some male musicians, who had played as session musicians on the recording.
+Clout was a South African rock group formed in Johannesburg in 1977, best known for their hit single, "Substitute".
+Originally all-female, the group later included some male musicians, who had played as session musicians on "Substitute".

 Career

 Clout's first and biggest hit, "Substitute", was a new arrangement of a Righteous Brothers song, composed by Willie Wilson.
-In 1978, their version reached No. 1 in South Africa, New Zealand, Germany, France, The Netherlands, Sweden, Austria, Denmark and Belgium.
+In 1978, their version reached No. 1 in South Africa, New Zealand and Germany, and reached the top 10 in other countries.
 It also reached No. 2 on the UK Singles Chart and remained in the UK charts for 15 weeks.
 Due to sanctions against South African artists and performers by UK's Equity at the time, the BBC One television series Top of the Pops used the group's performance of the song on Dutch programme TopPop, from 8 April 1978, to present the hit song for its Top 10 countdown.

-A major success in Europe, Clout scored more Top 10 singles, notably "Save Me", "You've Got All of Me" and "Under Fire".

 Clout's cover of "Substitute" reached No. 67 on the U.S. Billboard Hot 100.

+Clout scored one more Top 10 singles, "Save Me", and two further top 20 hits, "Under Fire" and "You've Got All Of Me".

 Clout split up in 1981, shortly after the release of their last major single, a re-arrangement of the Hall and Oates song "Portable Radio".
 The previous single "Oowatanite" was also a cover, the original being a hit by the Canadian group April Wine.

 In 1992, their greatest hits package was released on CD, and it was re-mastered as The Best of Clout in 2010.

+In 2005 a reunion CD was recorded, titled Since We've Been Gone.
+A number of their classic hits were re-recorded, including "Substitute", but most of the tracks were new songs written by Clout.
+The line up was: Cindy Alter, Ingi Brough, Glenda Miller (Hyam), Jenni Garson, Sandy Robbie, George Vardas, Gary Van Zyl, Denholm Harding and Hylton Brooker.

+In 2018, the band had a brief reunion to celebrate the 40th anniversary of their hit single "Substitute".
+The line-up consisted of Cindy Alter, Ingi Herbst Brough, Glenda Hyam, Gary van Zyl, Connie Bentlage (on saxophones), and Alastair Coakley.
+In 2020, Cindy Alter, Ingi Herbst Brough, Jenni Garson, and Glenda Hyam had a brief virtual reunion with a performance of "Substitute", edited by Verny Scholtz.